eisballi/co2champion/README.md

 ### **Security and Compliance**
 - Secure registration and login via JWT authentication.
-- GDPR compliance: GDPR page in application.
+- GDPR compliance: Protecting your personal data is a priority for us at CO2Champion.
+Detailed GDPR page in application.

 ---